JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 # Releases

+## release 0.3.4 (01 June 2023) - (Latest)
+- - The 0.3.4 (01 June 2023) is adding url for fetching data
+- - when user click the current user url it gose to currnt user's github profile
+- - if the current user have any organizations, when user click one of that organizations it goes to organization's github peofile
+- - if the current user have any followers, when user click one of that followers it goes to follower's github peofile
+- - if the current user following any user in github, when user click one of that following user it goes to following user's github peofile

 ## release 0.3.4 (01 June 2023) - (pre-release)
 - - fixing bugs
 - - checking updates for v0.4.0